Student User Guide

 If the window does not open by default, you need to configure your browser via the browser’s applications options (set the PDF-documents viewer to “preview in browser” or similar option).

 The window includes various browser-dependent options to view, navigate, print, and download the report.
 It displays only a small portion of the report at the time; it is not designed for use as the primary report-viewing tool.
 Once you are satisfied that you are looking at the correct report, you should download it and view it in your regular PDF document viewer.

 You may also download the single-column PDF report via the Download PDF Audit link that appears immediately below the Audit Results tab label.

-The report footer includes four sections:
+The report footer includes five sections:

 1) Signature lines

 3) Information about the PDF reports’ codes, course codes, and special grades.

 4) A brief description of exceptions that applied to that specific degree audit, if any.

 HTML reports initially display compressed, with only requirement headers showing.
 Additionally, several informational and navigation items display to the left of each requirement.